So you were just in a car accident and need some information? You’ve found the right place.

 As stated previously, the police officer will need to see hard evidence that one of you violated traffic laws.
 In some traffic accident cases, it is very clear that someone broke the law because of the way the accident happened.
 Therefore, one of you would receive a ticket.

-For example, if the accident was a head-on collision, and occurred because someone was going the wrong way down a one-way road, they may issue a traffic ticket.
+For example, if the accident was a head-on collision, and occurred because someone was going the wrong way down a one-way road, they would likely issue a traffic ticket.

-If someone rear-ended someone else, the person that rear-ended them could receive a ticket.
-This would be debatable, however, as if the person rear-ended them at a stoplight or in heavy traffic, this does not necessarily match correlation.
+If someone rear-ended someone else, the person that rear-ended them might receive a ticket.
+This would be debatable, however, if the person rear-ended them and was not at a stoplight or in heavy traffic, it is possible the vehicle in the front stopped exceeding fast for no reason creating an emergency situation.
 If someone rear-ends someone on a freeway or highway, they could be cited for following too closely or for speeding and receive a ticket.

 If there are obvious signs of speeding that caused the accident, the police officer may also issue a ticket.
 He or she can typically determine this with tire marks, the extent of the damage on the cars and by eye-witness accounts.

-You or the other party can also get a ticket if one of you is either inebriated with alcohol or another drug.
-This could also result in a DUI, or a Driving Under the Influence, violation.
-You can also get a ticket if the police ask for a drug or alcohol blow test and you refuse to do so at the scene.
+You or the other party can also get a ticket if one of you is either inebriated with alcohol or other drugs.
+This could also result in a DWI violation.
+You can also get a ticket if the police ask for a drug or alcohol test and you refuse to do so.